-- 8.26.2 Concerns are most likely to arise in relation to public safety in these circumstances.
-The need for intervention - 8.26.3 Contamination may not be obvious to the public and may place people at serious risk if they came into contact with dangerous substances.
-Intervention may therefore be necessary: - where there is existing contamination to land or water normally identified as such on the local authority's contaminated land register; or - in exceptional circumstances where land with coastal access rights or adjacent water (including the sea) becomes dangerous as a result of an accidental spillage. - In deciding whether intervention is necessary and if so, what measures would be appropriate, we will have regard to any advice from the local authority (which has a duty to identify and register all such land within its jurisdiction under the Environmental Protection Act 1990), the Health Protection Agency and any other bodies involved in the management of the land.
+- 8.25.3 Contamination may not be obvious to the public and may place people at serious risk if they came into contact with dangerous substances.
+Intervention may therefore be necessary: - where there is existing contamination to land or water normally identified as such on the local authority's contaminated land register; or - in exceptional circumstances where land with coastal access rights or adjacent water (including the sea) becomes dangerous as a result of an accidental spillage. - 8.25.4 In deciding whether intervention is necessary and if so, what measures would be appropriate, we will have regard to any advice from the local authority (which has a duty to identify and register all such land within its jurisdiction under the Environmental Protection Act 1990), the Health Protection Agency and any other bodies involved in the management of the land.

-- 8.26.5 Where there is existing contamination of land or water along the coast we will discuss the most appropriate alignment of the trail and spreading room with the local authority and any other bodies involved in the management of the land. - 8.26.6 We will not align the trail through any area where there is contamination that would present a significant risk to the public.
-Equally, we will not exercise our discretion to include such areas as spreading room on the landward side of the trail. - 8.26.7 Where contaminated land or water would qualify automatically as spreading room - either by virtue of its position seaward side of the trail or because it forms part of a specific coastal land type (see section 4.8) - informal management and/or directions may be necessary to prevent any danger (see below). - 8.26.8 In the event that land with coastal access rights is subsequently affected by
+- 8.25.5 Where there is existing contamination of land or water along the coast we will discuss the most appropriate alignment of the trail and spreading room with the local authority and any other bodies involved in the management of the land. - 8.25.6 We will not align the trail through any area where there is contamination that would present a significant risk to the public.
+Equally, we will not exercise our discretion to include such areas as spreading room on the landward side of the trail. - 8.25.7 Where contaminated land or water would qualify automatically as spreading room - either by virtue of its position seaward side of the trail or because it forms part of a specific coastal land type (see section 4.7) - informal management and/or directions may be necessary to prevent any danger (see below). - 8.25.8 In the event that land with coastal access rights is subsequently affected by accidental spillage we will take advice from the appropriate bodies before deciding whether intervention is necessary and to what extent. - 8.25.9 Where it is necessary to exclude access to the trail in the short-term until the ordinary route can be made safe, we may provide a temporary route.
+Where the danger is likely to persist in the medium to long-term we may reassess the route (if the trail is affected) and/ or the landward boundary of spreading room.
+Informal management and/or directions may be necessary instead of, or in conjunction with, alignment solutions.